jazzband/django-admin2/docs/themes.rst

     $ cd djadmin2-theme-fancy
     $ touch setup.py

-Then enter the following information:
+Then enter the following information (you will probably want to change the highlighted lines below to match your package name):

 .. code-block:: python
-    :emphasize-lines: 25
+    :emphasize-lines: 25, 27, 28, 40, 41, 42, 44

     #!/usr/bin/env python